 To ensure that the grease is well distributed, you should replace the springs and mat and let the youngsters have a good bounce.

 Here is an excellent video that demonstrates how to oil a rebounder trampoline in just two minutes.
 It’s not the same as jumping on a standard-sized trampoline, but you can still hear the squeaking metal from a mile away.
 Grease makes a huge impact, as shown.

 Greasing the springs of a trampoline may help quiet the squeaking sound made when metal rubs against metal.
 This occurs most often at the frame’s eyelet, where the spring hook is inserted.
 WD-40 Specialist Heavy Duty Extreme Pressure Lubricant is a great synthetic grease that holds up well under pressure.

 FAQs good answers about how to lubricate trampoline springs

 First, try lubricating the joints by squirting in some WD40 or another spray-on lubricant.
 Have the kids bounce the trampoline, and then while they are bouncing, go around and spray some more WD40 on the trampoline frame joints.

 Do I need to oil the trampoline springs?

 The answer is to lubricate the pieces at these joints.
 That way, friction is minimized, and so is the potential for noise.
 Ideally, you will do this before you assemble the trampoline because it’s more complicated to do it after the trampoline is put together.

 How do you oil a trampoline?

-Take a can of WD40 or other similar lubricant and spray the vertical leg socket joints first.
-Spray directly upwards around each joint or even separate the joint a little so the lubricant gets in further.
+Take a can of WD40 or another similar lubricant and spray the vertical leg socket joints first.
+Spray directly upwards around each joint, or even separate the joint a little so the lubricant gets in further.
 Do the same to the top frame joints.